gbv/mir-docker/README.md

 - APP_CONTEXT - The context of the webapp
 - SOLR_URL - The url to the solr server
 - SOLR_CORE - The name of the main solr core
+- SOLR_CLASSIFICATION_CORE - The name of the classification solr core

 Mount point